-Dr. Carmen Cruz is Associate Director and Director of Training.
+Dr. Carmen Cruz (she/her) is Interim Director.
 Dr. Cruz has been part of the TWU CAPS team serving in different capacities since 1997.
 Dr. Cruz completed her undergraduate studies in Psychology and Criminal Justice at Florida International University in Miami, Florida and received her doctoral degree from Nova Southeastern University in Fort Lauderdale, Florida.
-She completed her doctoral internship training with Texas Woman's University's Counseling and Psychological Services department.
-Dr. Cruz's professional interests include training/supervision,
+Dr. Cruz is dedicated to educating others about cultural differences and creating safer spaces for marginalized communities.
+Her professional interests include training/supervision,

-Dr. Rakhi Sen is a Licensed Psychologist at the TWU Counseling Center.
+Dr. Rakhi Sen is a Licensed Psychologist at the TWU CAPS.
 Dr. Sen received her Ph.D. in Counseling Psychology from the University of Illinois at Urbana Champaign.
 She completed her doctoral internship at Arizona State University's Counseling & Consultation in Tempe, Arizona.
 Dr. Sen has over 15 years of experience working in college counseling centers.
 Her professional interests include diversity issues, identity development, gender issues, trauma concerns, interpersonal psychotherapy, use of stories and metaphor in therapy, spirituality issues, role and nature of counseling in non-western cultures, supervision and training.
+TX 37470

 Dr. Rebecca B. Lapidus is a half-time Licensed Psychologist at the TWU T. Boone Pickens Institute of Health Sciences-Dallas Center campus.
 Dr. Lapidus received her Ph.D. in Clinical and Community Psychology from Georgia State University.
 She completed her doctoral internship training at The Ohio State University Counseling and Consultation Center and her post-doctoral residency at the Georgia Institute of Technology Counseling Center.
 Dr. Lapidus' professional interests include emotion focused therapy for couples, resiliency, empowerment, curiosity, continuous growth mindset, finding meaning, and attachment/sense of belonging.
+TX 37445